doitintl/iris3/README.md

 ## Installation

 ### Before deploying
+#### Org and IAM

-You can deploy Iris in any project within your Google Cloud organization, but we recommend using a [new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project).
+* You can deploy Iris in any project within your Google Cloud organization, but we recommend using a [new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project).

-To deploy, you will need to have these roles on the *organization* where Iris is deployed.
+* To deploy, you will need to have these roles on the *organization* where Iris is deployed.
   * *Organization Role Administrator* to create a custom IAM role for Iris that allows to get and set labels on the services.
   (Note that this is different from *Organization Administrator* and from Organization *Owner*.)
   * *Security Admin* OR *Organization Administrator*  to allow Iris app engine service account to use the above role
   * *Logs Configuration Writer* to create an organization log sink that sends logs to PubSub

-On the project where Iris is deployed, you will need Owner or these roles:
+* On the project where Iris is deployed, you will need Owner or these roles:
   * *Project IAM Admin* to set up the custom role as mentioned above.
   * *App Engine Admin* to deploy to App Engine.
   * *Pub/Sub Admin* to create topics and subscriptions.

+#### Default AppEngine service needed
+AppEngine requires a "default service" to exist (even though Iris runs as the `iris3` service).

+If your project does not have one,  just deploy some trivial hello-world app as the default service.
+(Having this service online  costs nothing.)
+Try [this](https://github.com/doitintl/QuickQuickstarts/tree/main/appengine_standard ) open-source that I wrote  to do that as easily as possible; or else step through [this tutorial](https://cloud.google.com/appengine/docs/standard/python3/building-app) from Google.

 ### Deployment
 * `git clone https://github.com/doitintl/iris3.git`
 * Have Python 3.8+ as your default `python3`.